| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 If you're a woman &

 you allege child sexual abuse, expect to be attacked with Richard Gardner's Parental Alienation Syndrome.
+Gardner's writing is popular

 among attorney's who represent men accused of abuse & among some mental health professionals.
+Your attorney must be prepared

 to counteract the misleading & destructive effects of Parental Alienation Syndrome &